 This is a vision of business unmatched by any popular story of the last two decades.
 It is a story we have longed to hear, and a story with substantial credibility.
 It is a story of mindfulness and aesthetic sensitivity, of business that serves inner peace and enlightenment, not through social or political action but through simple acts of commerce.

-Mr. Whitmyer is also coordinator of the Briarpatch, a world-wide network of businesses that practice right livelihood and simple living.
-He is co-author of Running A One-Person Business (Ten Speed Press, 1994, 2nd edition) and editor of and contributor to Mindfulness and Meaningful Work: Explorations in Right Livelihood (Parallax Press, 1994).
+Mr. Whitmyer is also coordinator of the Briarpatch, a worldwide network of businesses that practice right livelihood and simple living.
+He is co-author of the best-selling Running A One-Person Business (Ten Speed Press, 1994, 2nd edition) and editor of two anthologies: In the Company of Others: Making Community in the Modern World (Tarcher/Putnam, 1993) and Mindfulness and Meaningful Work: Explorations in Right Livelihood (Parallax Press, 1994).